-395 SEMINAR.
-F. Staff.
+395 SEMINAR.\ F. Staff.

-510 LITERATURE FOR THE ADOLESCENT.
+GRADUATE COURSES 510 LITERATURE FOR THE ADOLESCENT.
 A survey and evaluation of adolescent literature, an examination of reference tools and approaches to the teaching of adolescent literature, a consideration of criteria for selection, and a critical study of several representative works.
 Staff.

-511 STUDIES IN ANALYTICAL APPROACHES TO THE TEACHING OF LITERATURE.
-An examination of the theoretical considerations underlying various approaches to teaching literature at the secondary level, and application of critical approaches to selected literary works.
+511 STUDIES IN ANALYTICAL APPROACHES TO THE TEACHING OF LITERATURE: An examination of the theoretical considerations underlying various approaches to teaching literature at the secondary level, and application of critical approaches to selected literary works.
 The specific subject matter will be defined each time the course is offered.
 Staff.
 580 PRINCIPLES, PRACTICES, AND PROGRAMS IN SECONDARY ENGLISH EDUCATION.
 An advanced methods course for those teachers involved at the junior high school or high school level.
 It involves general principles, materials, and pedagogical practices with emphasis on current trends and developing problems.
 Each student will make a special study of a given area of language, composition, or literature.
 Staff.
+590 Independent Study (graduate).
+F,I,S. Staff.